Narven/rustwannabe/src/005-variables.md

 A `integer` is a number without a fractional component.

-This still does not work:
+This, still does not work:

 ```rust
 fn main() {